dylan/gameofcyvasse/_includes/rules.md

 Water x 5 (lapis lazuli, blue)
   : Water stops a unit's movement once they enter it.
 That unit can not be moved next turn and must wait until that turn is passed before it moves again.
-Tebuchets, Catapaults, Crossbowmen can not attack while they are in this tile.
+Trebuchets, Catapults, Crossbowmen can not attack while they are in this tile.

 Forest x 6 (jade, dark green)
   : A forest tile diminishes a unit's maximum range by one upon entering it.
 For example: If a light horse, which has a range of three, enters a forest on it's first move, it may now only move one more space.